Tectonics are the large scale geological processes that alter the structure of the Earth's crust.

 The lithosphere is believed to have formed approximately 4 billion years ago with the cooling that followed the initial Hadean eon of Earth.
 This cooling allowed a crust to form on the Earth’s surface and from the early formation of the lithosphere onwards continents have been building up, breaking apart and moving around the globe.

 The fissures at the base of oceanic trenches are caused by plate tectonics and these are now being looked to as a possible source for the origins of life.
 Many astrobiologists suspect that tectonic plate activity in other planetary bodies may be a sign of potential life.

 It’s hypothetical that tectonic plate activity not only 'produces' life but also forms the primary engine that 'drives' the evolutionary processes that follow.
 Variation in the gene underpins biological evolution.
 In a similar fashion variation in the environment underpins extinction and repopulation rates.
-The primary force for environmental change during the life of a planet is tectonic plate activity, as it forms and breaks apart continents, creates and empties oceans, pushes up mountains and causes extreme temperature variation.
+The primary force for environmental change during the life of a planet may be tectonic plate activity -as it forms and breaks apart continents, creates and empties oceans, pushes up mountains and causes extreme temperature variation.